References

 2. You can click SHOW to see the API key details.

-You’re ready to start using your Web3 Services API key!
+You’re ready to start using your API Key for Developer Services!

 Let's keep moving with idempotency.
 Continue the User-Controlled Wallets Quickstart: